 2. Collecting and using data

-The collection and use of research data during research often combines research methods and questions with data management.
-In this chapter, we discuss the types, quality, and origins of data, as well as research ethics and legislation from the perspective of data management.
+The collection and use of research data during research often involves interplay between research methods, research questions and data management practices.
+In this chapter, we examine different types of data, their quality and origins, as well as research ethics and legislation from the perspective of data management.

 Examples of different types of data and formats.